-Performing arts students take to the stage
+Performing Arts students take to the stage

-The audition for performers course module equips students with the planning skills and key acting techniques needed to deliver effective audition performances for employment in live theatre and filmed media.
+This unit equips students with the planning skills and key acting techniques needed to deliver effective audition performances for employment in live theatre and filmed media.

 The showcase demonstrated a range of performance pieces that the students have worked on and included in their practical portfolio.